 Your boat emergency kit should include the following:

 - Signaling Devices

 - First Aid Supplies

-However, this is just the tip of the iceberg—figurately speaking, of course.
+However, this is just the tip of the iceberg—figurately speaking.
 A well-built boat emergency kit will have supplies that will hopefully never be needed but are there just in case.

 Federal regulations are in place to help ensure all boaters have a safe and fun experience.
-The US Coast Guard and Homeland Security have created a pamphlet that includes boating regulations, checklists, and safety tips.
+The US Coast Guard and Homeland Security have created a pamphlet with boating regulations, checklists, and safety tips.

 It is required to have one life jacket for each person on board all recreational boats.
-If your boat is over 16 feet, then you also need a throwable flotation device.
+You need a throwable flotation device if your boat is over 16 feet.

-REI’s guide, How to Choose Life Jackets (PDF), can help you decide on the best type of life jacket for your recreation plans and determine if you have the right size.
+REI’s guide, How to Choose Life Jackets (PDF), can help you decide on the best type of life jacket for your recreation plans and determine if you have the correct size.

 Visual Distress Signals (VDS)